You need a clean and actionable cannabis SOP template. But where to start?

 Besides gifting cannabis, the Regulation and Taxation of Marijuana Act was approved by voters.
 Thus, the Great Lake State became the 10th state to legalize adult-use cannabis.

-Since then, the Michigan Regulatory Agency, or MRA, has been tasked with overseeing cannabis business licensing.
-The first announcement claimed that the first 24 months would allow applications from currently licensed medical marijuana operators.
+The first announcement claimed that the first 24 months would allow applications from currently licensed Michigan medical marijuana business operators.
 However, from March 2021, Michigan plans to begin accepting recreational cannabis licensing applications from entrepreneurs looking to dive into Michigan’s recreational cannabis sector.

 Cannabis Cultivation in Michigan